katur/eegi/INSTALL.md

 Installing eegi Project
 =======================
-Here is a walkthrough of deploying on Ubuntu, with Apache and modwsgi.
+Here is a walkthrough of how I deployed this with Apache and modwsgi on pyxis (which runs Ubuntu).

 This assumes that most sysadmin setup is already complete.
 Lior performed the sysadmin setup on pyxis, and has the documentation.